rmp-up/wp-di/README.md

 * Options
 * wp-cli commands
+* Widgets

 Read how this works in the official documentation of every release.

 ## Contributing

-We used this in older projects but still maintain this use this for my own projects, so please [open an issue](https://github.com/rmp-up/wp-di/issues/new) if there is anything we can help with.
+We used this in older projects and still maintain it, so please [open an issue](https://github.com/rmp-up/wp-di/issues/new) if there is anything we can help with.